Highlights from Melbourne Fringe Festival 2014

 Thecomedy programme features 140 shows with festival regulars such as Claire Hooper, international favourites such as Arj Barker, and a stellar lineup of rising acts.

 Audiences will also be treated to 15 new shows as part of the festival’s circus programme.
 These include multiple performances at Gasworks Arts Park and the Circus Oz Melba Spiegeltent.
-Prepare to be dazzled at Carnival of Rustic Dreams, where circus and magic meet in a fantasy world, and Plan B, one-man circus show exploring what happens when one steps out into unfamiliar territory.
+Prepare to be dazzled at Carnival of Rustic Dreams, where circus and magic meet in a fantasy world, and Plan B, a one-man circus show exploring what happens when one steps out into unfamiliar territory.

 The festival isn’t only about live performances.
 Visual art will be on display at 22 free exhibitions which range from on the spot street art to challenging imagery at selected gallaries.